Logiqx/gps-guides/detective.md

 #### GW-52

-Looking at the Locosys GPS modules between 2010 and 2021, only the S4-1513 series supported 5Hz and could easily have been used in the GW-52.
+Looking at the Locosys GPS modules between 2010 and 2021, only the [S4-1513](pdf/locosys/s4-1513_datasheet_v1.1.pdf) series used a SiRF chip and supported 5Hz but it could easily have been utilised in the GW-52.

 - Rom based - S4-1513-2R
 - Flash based - S4-1513, S4-1513-2E

-It would seem most likely the GW-52 would have used the S4-1513 (flash) due to the lower power usage, compared against the S4-1513-2X models.
+It would seem most likely that the GW-52 would have used the S4-1513 (flash), due to the lower power usage when compared to the S4-1513-2X models.

-The GW-52 won't have used the S4-0606 or S4-1612 ranges, because despite using SiRFstar IV they were 1 Hz (according to the Locosys product sheets).
+The GW-52 can't have used the S4-0606 or S4-1612 ranges, because despite using SiRFstar IV they were 1 Hz (according to the Locosys product sheets).

-Table 5.2-8 of the S4-1513 [datasheet](pdf/locosys/s4-1513_datasheet_v1.1.pdf) shows "undefined" where EPE (request for $PSRFEPE) would reside, possibly to hide the SiRFDrive capability?
+Table 5.2-8 of the S4-1513 [datasheet](pdf/locosys/s4-1513_datasheet_v1.1.pdf) shows "undefined" where EPE (request for $PSRFEPE) would be specified, possibly to hide the SiRFDrive capability?

-If you match that table up with the relevant section in the SiRF binary protocol reference you'll see that everything else matches perfectly.
+If you match that table up with the relevant section in the SiRF binary protocol reference you'll see that everything else matches up perfectly.

 #### GW-60

-The GW-60 won't have used a GPS module due size considerations but it could easily have used the internal components of the S4-1513 module.
-The SiRFstar IV chip is only 3.5 x 3.2 x 0.6 mm.
+The GW-60 won't have used a Locosys GPS module due size constraints but it could easily have used the internal components of the S4-1513 module, or something designed specifically for the GW-60.
+The SiRFstar IV chip is only 3.5 x 3.2 x 0.6 mm in size!

-This would mean that both the GW-52 and GW-60 could both be using the SiRFstarIV but renaming EHVE to SDOS.
-The reason for the naming is unclear, perhaps to obfuscate the fact that SiRFDrive features are being used in other devices or maybe just because it looks similar SDOP.

-As an aside, SDOP should never really have been called "speed dilution of precision" because it is not actually a dilution of precision metric!
+This would mean that both the GW-52 and GW-60 would both have used the SiRFstarIV but with EHVE called SDOS.
+As an aside, SDOP should never really have been called "speed dilution of precision" because it is not a dilution of precision.
+I can understand Locosys switching to SDOS, rather than SDOP.

 ### Summary

-The anecdotal evidence of the MediaTek references actually disprove the use of a MediaTek chip.
-I've also yet to find any mention of speed error estimates for any MediaTek chips.
-The closest I have found is positional estimates (horizontal, vertical, latitude, longitude and altitude) on the MT3333.
+The anecdotal evidence of the MediaTek references in the GW-52 and GW-60 firmware actually disprove the use of a MediaTek chip.
+I've also yet to discover a speed error estimate being generated by a MediaTek chip.
+The closest I have found documented is positional estimates (horizontal, vertical, latitude, longitude and altitude) on the MediaTek MT3333.

-I suspect the MTK references are just hangovers from development and testing.
-All of the NMEA commands are in plain sight but they are all standard commands and do not provide error estimates.
-The NMEA commands to switch between 1 Hz and 5 Hz logging are also absent from the GW-52 and GW-60.
+I suspect the $PMTK commands are just hangovers from development and testing.
+All of the NMEA commands are in plain sight but they are all standard sentences and do not provide error estimates.
+The NMEA commands required to switch between 1 Hz and 5 Hz logging are also absent from the GW-52 and GW-60 firmware.

 Two good reasons to suspect that Locosys used the SiRFstar IV:

 - The Locosys S4-1513 used the SiRFstar IV chip which includes 5 Hz logging.
-  - It's technology would likely be ideal for the GW-31 / GW-52.
+  - It's technology would likely be ideal for the GW-31 / GW-52 and it existed long before the GW-52.
-- Locosys were actively selling the S4-1513 range of GPS modules throughout the period that the GW-52 and GW-60 were available.
+- Locosys were actively selling the S4-1513 range of GPS modules throughout the lifetimes of the GW-52 and GW-60.
-  - Even if the S4-1513 module itself were not used in the GW-52, Locosys expertise of the SiRFstar IV could be applied to the GW-52.
+  - Even if the S4-1513 module itself were not used in the GW-52, Locosys expertise could be applied to the GW-52.
 - SiRF IV supports SiRFdrive and thus EHVE, measured in cm/s just like SDOP / SDOS.
-  - Retaining SDOP, albeit with the name SDOS was a major selling point in the marketing brochures.
+  - The availability of SDOP (albeit with the name SDOS) was clearly a USP in the marketing brochures.

-I feel that in all probability, Locosys used the SiRFstar IV in the GW-52 and GW-60.
+I feel that in all probability, Locosys would have used the SiRFstar IV in the GW-52 and GW-60.

-The SiRFstar IV provides the key features of the GW-52 and GW-60; 1 Hz + 5 Hz logging and estimation of speed errors with a resolution of 1 cm/s.
+The SiRFstar IV matches the GW-52 and GW-60 specifications; 1 Hz + 5 Hz logging and estimation of speed errors with a resolution of 1 cm/s.

 ### Final Note

-The acceptance of using the SiRF IV chips also removes other topics of debate such as what the SDOP / SDOS values represent if they came from a MediaTek chip.
-Topics such as how the proprietary SiRF error estimates got into the MediaTek chip or whether they devised their own method of estimation are mute points.
+The acknowledgement of Locosys probably using the SiRF IV chip in the GW-52 and GW-60 means we can assume that SDOP and SDOS are essentially the same thing.
+It seems more than likely that they are derived from EHVE (Estimated Horizontal Velocity Error) which was created for SiRFDrive.

 The GW-52 spec refers to SDOS and says "typical accuracy of 10s average speed measurement: ~3 cm/s, 99.7% certainty".
-This suggests to me that that SDOS is based on 3σ (3 standard deviations).
-This is consistent with the findings of Tom Chalko in 2009.
-It is also worth noting that the u-blox sAcc measure is almost certainly based on 1σ due to similar u-blox metrics being specified as 1 standard deviation.
+The mention of 99.7% suggests to me that that SDOS is based on 3σ (3 standard deviations).
+This would also seem consistent with the findings of Tom Chalko in 2009.
+It is also worth noting that the u-blox sAcc measure is almost certainly based on 1σ due to similarly named u-blox metrics being specified as 1 standard deviation.

-### References
+### Relevant References

 - Locosys
   - Marketing materials